 Please see the Academy subject curriculum maps below for 2020-2021.
 It is important to note that these have been written specifically to allow students to catch up on work missed during Academy closure and to secure prior knowledge.

-The Academy operates a one-week timetable cycle, with five sixty minute lessons each day.
+The academy operates a one-week timetable cycle, with two breaks.

-In Years 7, 8 & 9 students are mainly taught in tutor groups, apart from in English, Maths and Science, where students are set based on the prior and current attainment to support and accelerate their progress.
-All students are expected to read extensively as part of the curriculum, through the Accelerated Reader programme.
-Additional support is offered in phonics, literacy and numeracy for students for whom this would be beneficial.
+In Years 7, 8 & 9 students are taught in tutor groups, remaining in their year group zone and base.
+All students are expected to read extensively as part of the curriculum, through the Accelerated Reader and Numeracy programme and through their dedicated daily Literacy lesson.
+Additional support is offered in phonics, literacy and numeracy through our catch-up programme.

-On a Tuesday afternoon all students in the Academy follow a Citizenship and Personal, Social and Health Education (PSHE) course with their tutor and a range of outside specialist speakers.
+All students in the Academy follow a LiFe course with their tutor and a range of outside specialist speakers.
 This programme develops our students as well-rounded and citizens of a modern Britain and global community.

-In Year 9, students are able to choose two "elective options" to study in further depth in the creative subjects.
+In Year 9, students choose one "elective option" to study in further depth in the creative subjects.
 The aim of these options is to develop each student's unique talents and interests further.